 - Massachusetts Institute of Technology

 The first five Cambridge AHRC International Conferences were organised and supported by the Cambridge AHRC DTP.
 Conference themes included: Trust and Truth (2019), Space and Surface (2018), Tradition and Transformation (2017), Time and Temporality (2016).
 You can find out more about these past conferences here: https://cambridgeahrcdtpconferences.co.uk/.

-The 2021 conference, Across Distance, was organised by a committee of students from the OU, Oxford and Cambridge, with support from the Open-Oxford-Cambridge AHRC DTP.
+The subsequent two conferences, Across Distance (2021) and Hybridity (2022), were organised by a committee of students from the OU, Oxford, and Cambridge, with support from the Open-Oxford-Cambridge AHRC DTP.